-- a.
-A convenient pedestrian connection between the properties exists; and - b.
-The properties are within 1,000 feet of each other.; and - eb.
+- b.
 The availability of parking for all affected properties is indicated by directional signs as permitted by Chapter 22B.10 BCC (Sign Code). - 2.
-Number of Spaces Required. - a.
-Where the uses to be served by shared parking do not overlap their hours of operation, the property owner or owners shall provide parking stalls equal to the greater of the applicable individual parking requirements. - b.
-Where the uses to be served by shared parking have overlapping hours of operation, the Director may approve a reduction of up to 20 percent of the total required parking stalls if the following criteria are met: - The reduction is supported by a parking demand analysis performed by a professional independent traffic engineer; - ii.
-The parking demand analysis adheres to professional methods and is supported by: - (1) Documentation of the estimated shared parking demand for the proposed use: and - (2) Evidence in available technical studies or manuals relating to the proposed mix of shared uses; - iii.
-The parking demand analysis for the proposed mix of shared uses may take into consideration how parking supply for a similar use has been calculated and performed at other locations in Bellevue, where available, or comparable circumstances in other jurisdictions; - 3.
-Documentation Required.
-Prior to establishing shared use of parking, the property owner or owners shall file with the King County Division of Records and ElectionsRecorder's Office and with the Bellevue City Clerk a written agreement approved by the Director of the Development Services Department providing for the shared parking use.
+Number of Spaces Required.

+- b.
+Where the uses to be served by shared parking have overlapping hours of operation, the Director may approve a reduction of up to 20 percent of the total required parking stalls if the following criteria are met: - i.
+The reduction is supported by a parking demand analysis performed by a professional independent traffic engineer: - ii.
+The parking demand analysis adheres to professional methods and is supported by: - Documentation of the estimated shared parking demand for the proposed use; and - (2) Evidence in available technical studies or manuals relating to the proposed mix of shared uses. - iii.
+The parking demand analysis for the proposed mix of shared uses may take into consideration how parking supply for a similar use has been calculated and performed at other locations in Bellevue, where available, or comparable circumstances in other jurisdictions. - Documentation Required.
+Prior to establishing shared use of parking, the property owner or owners shall file with the King County Recorder's Office and with the Bellevue City Clerk a written agreement approved by the Director providing for the shared parking use.
 The agreement shall be recorded on the title records of each affected property.